cesonha/cesonha.github.io/docs/PROJECT.md

-# Cesar Cano's Personal Website Documentation
+# Lofi Bits - Personal Website Documentation

 This document provides a comprehensive overview of the personal website project, including its structure, technologies used, and instructions for maintaining and extending the site.